puppetlabs/pdksync/README.md

 bundle exec rake git:clone_managed_modules
 ```

 pdksync tool is extended with the new feature to update the Gemfile.
 Puppet provides a lot of useful gems to access and manage their functionality between modules.
 This functionality will help user to perform gem testing prior to release.
 User is given new rake tasks to update SHA/Version/Branch/line in the Gemfile.
 Then the changes can be committed, PR can be created which will run the acceptance tests in the PR.
-If all the tests are executing successfully then the user can go head and release the gem.
+If all the tests are executing successfully then the user can close the PRS and release the gem.
 Below given are the workflows for doing module gem testing with pdksync.

 In Workflow 1 we can clone modules, update the gem file, create the commit, push the changes and create the PR using separate rake tasks.
 ```shell